Lawn Fertilizer Numbers Explained

 3. Boosting Potassium (K) Levels

-• Select a fertilizer with a higher third number (potassium content).
+- Select a fertilizer with a higher third number (potassium content).

-• Look for potassium sources like potassium chloride or sulfate of potash (SOP).
+- Look for potassium sources like potassium chloride or sulfate of potash (SOP).

 The polymer coating introduces a controlled-release element to the product, offering a user-friendly lawn application.
-Unlike other dusty sulfate of potash alternatives, this prilled SOP is designed for easy and efficient lawn use.
+Unlike other sulfate of potash alternatives, this prilled SOP is designed for easy and efficient lawn use.

-Versatility is a crucial attribute of SOP.
-It is suitable for both cool-season and warm-season lawns throughout the year, as long as the ground isn't frozen.
+Stress 12-0-24 is suitable for both cool-season and warm-season lawns throughout the year, as long as the ground isn't frozen.
 Application to a dry lawn, followed by watering within 48 hours with 1/4" of irrigation or rainfall, ensures optimal absorption.

 Choosing the Right Fertilizer Formulation for Your Lawn